100 episodes: Overview

 Dramas, which do not require daily runs, have also had success in syndication with shorter runs.
 For example, Lost in Space ceased production in 1968 after 84 episodes because of declining ratings, but did well in syndication for a number of years.
 The original Star Trek series had only 79 episodes available when its network run ended in 1969, but after its considerable success in syndication, it spawned multiple feature films and more than six spin-off series.
 Other examples include The Prisoner and Hondo, both successfully syndicated for more than 30 years despite having only 17 episodes produced.
 The original 1978 series Battlestar Galactica and its spin-off Galactica 1980 produced a combined 34 episodes, yet it not only remains in syndication but it also led to a 2003 reimagining that lasted for 75 episodes.
 In 2014, AMC released The Walking Dead for reruns on MyNetworkTV after 51 episodes had aired; that series was still in production at the time, and MyNetworkTV airs its shows once a week instead of in a daily strip.

 The growth of cable and satellite television has prompted channels to rerun series more often, with fewer episodes.
 Reruns of a particular show may air multiple times a day, several days a week, despite having only one or two seasons of episodes produced.

 By the early 2010s, the milestone for syndication was accepted at 88 episodes, which is typically reached after four seasons.
 Shows approaching the 88-episode target are often renewed despite low ratings in order to ensure syndication.
 Production companies can offer discounts on licensing fees to the networks to encourage renewal.
 Shows that are approaching the 88-episode syndication milestone while suffering from poor ratings are often moved to graveyard slots on Friday or Saturday in order to burn off remaining episodes.
 By the end of that decade, with the rise of subscription video on demand services and different funding models which make continuing series more expensive, the threshold for a series to be profitable in syndication has been dropped even lower to 50 episodes.
+It was noted in 2024 that no American series that had been originally made for streaming television had ever reached the 100 episode threshold.
+Lucifer had 36 episodes produced for Netflix in order to be viable for syndication and basic cable after Fox had canceled the series after 57 episodes.